 To achieve sustainable weight loss, focus on a balanced diet, regular exercise, and overall healthy lifestyle habits.
 Incorporate hot showers as a complementary practice for stress management and relaxation.

 If you found this article helpful, share it with your friends and family who are also curious about the connection between hot showers and weight loss.
-Leave a comment below to share your thoughts or experiences with using hot showers for relaxation.
+And leave a comment below to share your thoughts or experiences with using hot showers for relaxation.
 And if you're looking for more tips on healthy living and weight management, subscribe to our newsletter for regular updates and expert advice.